Custom Domain

 Within the Project Settings, under Session management, select Manage in Cookies, then select the configured domain from the Cookie Domain dropdown.
 Select Strict from the Cookie Policy dropdown, then save the configuration.

-Descope configure custom domain cname within Descope project.
+Descope configure custom domain cname within Descope project

 Update the Base URL within Your Code

 Within your code, use the record's base URL configured in step 1, auth.app.example.com, when utilizing the Descope Frontend SDKs or flows.
+Here are some examples of configuring the base URL when initializing the client SDK.

 Test your Descope login flow.
-The DS, which is the Descope Session JWT, will be stored within the local storage, and the DSR, which is the Descope Session Refresh JWT will be stored under cookies for https://app.example.com
+The DS, which is the Descope Session JWT, will be stored within the local storage, and the DSR, which is the Descope Session Refresh JWT will be stored under cookies for https://app.example.com For testing cookies within a local environment, see this knowledge base guide.

 Using Custom Domains for OAuth Applications